kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 <p style="text-align:justify">
 Model centric ML is the practice of keeping data constant and changing the ML code to improve performance of the model.
-Before I explain model centric AI, I would like to mention model I don’t just mean the mathematical model(neural network, SVM, logistic regression,etc) but I will also refer to other practices with respect to model that make it easier to learn.
+Before I explain model centric AI, I would like to mention models don’t just refer to mathematical model(neural network, SVM, logistic regression,etc) but refers to other practices with respect to model that make it easier to learn.
-Such as hyper parameters, loss function, training practices, representations and augmentations.
+Practices such as hyper parameters, loss function, training practices, representations and augmentations.
 Generating Synthetic dataset, augmentations and learning representations count as model centric ML.
-Lets simply redefine model as “ML code” (It could simply mean a Pytorch or Tensorflow code) that runs on a fixed input dataset.
+Lets simply redefine model as “ML code” (could simply mean a Pytorch or Tensorflow code) that runs on a fixed input dataset.
 It's an approach that is a lot longer.
 It requires deep expertise and understanding of practitioner of ML models and the given problem.
 Model centric ML is more of a research approach.

 <center>
 <img src="{{site.baseurl}}/assets/Imagenet_benchmarks.png">
+<p>Credits: Papers with Code</p>
 </center>

-To get an idea of pace of improvement you can have a look at Imagenet benchmarks over the years.
+<p style="text-align:justify">To get an idea of pace of improvement you can have a look at Imagenet benchmarks over the years.
 Imagenet is a competition where people train models on a large fixed dataset of images of 1000 different categories and report their accuracies and methods.
 Imagenet is a very model centric competition.
 That is contestants are not allowed to use external datasets.
 But, must solely increase accuracies by improving their model.
 You can see over the years that the improvements of accuracies are very slow.
 Almost all the contestants have used their prior knowledge of the dataset or of the neural network itself to improve performance.
 So it incorporates prior knowledge of some or the other kind.